“Honey, you’re such a great homemaker,” my new husband told me after a long day of unpacking boxes and wiping down baseboards.

 No one warned me that when you get married your laundry doesn’t double – it most definitely triples.
 Let’s face it – sometimes house work isn’t fun at all (I’ve never heard anyone say their favorite hobby is cleaning toilets).
 But how does someone keep going through all the mundane chores and take care of their home with a cheerful attitude?
 It turns out homemaking really isn’t about the organization of things, the money you plan to spend, or the food you’re preparing.

-Homemaking is an art that is not only practical, but one of the best ways to serve your spouse.
+Homemaking is an art that is not only practical but one of the best ways to serve your spouse.
 As a newlywed I quickly found fulfillment in caring for my home because it isn’t about the house itself (although I do desire a clean, organized space to live in) – it is all about serving the person whom I love most.
 And by utilizing my God-given talents and abilities, I’m living out my calling from Jesus; by stewarding the resources he’s given me, loving my husband, and pouring into my daily chores as an offering to the Lord and the person he’s given me to love!
 Homemaking doesn’t have to look like the negative stereotypes that circulate throughout our culture.
-When you have this purpose behind what you’re doing, you’ll find true fulfillment in it all – even if you’re simply picking up shoes or wiping down counter tops.
+When you have this purpose behind what you’re doing, you’ll find true fulfillment in it all – even if you’re simply picking up shoes or wiping down countertops.

 Whether you hold a vocation outside of the home, or your primary job is taking care of your children, homemaking isn’t just a hobby – it is truly meant to be a lifestyle.
 It is a place to let your creativity explore and your thoughts come alive.
 Cooking, keeping a clean house, keeping track of your finances, and decorating your home is only as intriguing as you make it.
-You don’t have to aspire to become Mrs. Betty Crocker (who isn’t even real, by the way) or have a white-glove-clean living room, but you can find enjoyable ways to serve your family well in the space you life your life in.
+You don’t have to aspire to become Mrs. Betty Crocker (who isn’t even real, by the way) or have a white-glove-clean living room, but you can find enjoyable ways to serve your family well in the space you live your life in.

 Don’t let the title of “homemaker” scare you off.
 It’s not too early for the single girl to start (you’re reaping the benefits of your work here, too!) and it’s never too late for a mama to begin.
 Cultivating a home environment is a rewarding experience that will communicate love to your spouse and family and be welcoming to the visitors passing through.